KandV008/project-bragi/README.md

 #### `v0.1` Basic Structure

-See [Requirements Analysis](#black_nib-requirement-analysis) to know the basic structure of the application.
+See [this document](/docs/versions/v0.1/v0.1-README.md) to  know the basic structure of the application.

 #### `v0.2` Searching & Optimization

-Searches in the different databases will be optimized:

-* Adding pagination when browsing the available products.
-* The way of loading information will also be updated, improving the experience when using the different filters.
-* We will add ways to operate via user interface with the products.
-* The database will be complete with the relevant products.
+See [this document](/docs/versions/v0.2/v0.2-README.md) to find out the changes made for search and optimization.

 #### `v0.3` Quality of Life